AdrianMolecule/pipetteholder/README.md

 ### Instructions:

 Quick Guide:

-Obtain a Chocolate Box
+Take a Chocolate Box (Ferrero Rocher is a good choice)
-Start with an empty chocolate box as the base for your holder.

-Enjoy the Chocolates
-Enjoy the chocolates and savor the sweet reward!
+Eat all the chocolates

 3D Print the Pipette Hooks
-Download and print the custom pipette hooks using a 3D printer.
+Print the custom pipette hooks using a 3D printer.

 Prepare an Elastic Loop
 Use an elastic band to create a loop for added stability and organization.
+Undies are great donor.

 Add Foam Padding
 Place foam padding inside the box to cushion and secure the pipettes.